From the beginnings of the Old Kingdom until the end of the New Kingdom, the most powerful person in Egypt was the king and occasionally the queen.

 - Keeping the annual records of the Nile’s water level.

-Unlike almost all other early (and later) civilisations, however, most of the rulers of ancient Egypt died peacefully of old age.
+Unlike almost all other early (and later) civilizations, however, most of the rulers of ancient Egypt died peacefully of old age.